 Once took off and the flight was steady, I was finally aware of the fact that I am entering a different world.
 There were two kinds of juices on the flight the box says “product de Cuba”.
 I was looking at the juice box and I believed I was not the only one doing so.
 I chose the pear juice which was a bit thick and too sweet….

-Anyway, once I landed and I got out from the custom, it was horrendous… The airport hall was packed with people and queues everywhere.
+Anyway, once I landed and I got out of the custom, it was horrendous… The airport hall was packed with people and queues everywhere.
 It took me more than almost 2 hours to go through luggage claim and got my Cuban Pesos; and oh yes, my mobile roaming coverage covers Cuba but welcome to the world of no 3G roaming J~ at 9 pm, I was exhausted, starved and pretty much gross, I pushed my belongings to the taxi stand and mid-way, an old man stopped me and asked “Taxi?”… Before I could compose myself and bargain, he grabbed my trolley and pushed my luggage towards the darkness.
 I followed suit and just when I was about to wonder “is it safe?”, I gasped in amazement as the taxi driver stopped in the deserted car park with his vintage cab.
 I admired the car for a second (for something that I have never seen), and didn’t even know how to open the car door.

 One of the living fossils walking on the road… well, I could never drive a stick, my tour guide friend arranged this vintage car to take me around the Miramar district…